[Back Home]

 Chicago, at the time this happened, IL Us Tuesday, July 02, 2002

 I thought I HAD to HAVE "classic" invitations.
 I wanted fun.
 The ex talked me into formal.
 The marriage didn't last.
 He was stuffy and NO FUN and worse still, a total grump.
-We should have stuck with fun.

 The Unbridaled..... <email>